-- I.B.1.
+I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core)

-(Core) - I.B.1.a) An interventional cardiology fellowship program must function as an integral part of an ACGME-accredited fellowship program in cardiovascular disease.
-(Core) - I.B.1.b) There Sponsoring Institution must ensure that there is be a reporting collaborative relationship with the program director of the cardiovascular disease internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
+I.B.1.a) A clinical cardiac electrophysiology fellowship must function as an integral part of an ACGME-accredited fellowship in cardiovascular disease.
+(Core)

+I.B.1.b) There Sponsoring Institution must ensure that there is be a reporting-collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
 (Core)